Bioluminescent Octopus Facts

 - Firstly, the Bioluminescent Octopus, or Stauroteuthis syrtensis, is a truly fascinating deep-sea species.
 Unfortunately, but understandably, the remarkable animal has also been relatively little studied.

 - However, the most incredible thing about this creature remains one particular trait.
 This unique cephalopod actually evolved, as the common name indicates, the trait of bioluminescence.

 - Further, the IUCN currently lists the amazing species of octopus as Data Deficient.
 The reason for the great lack of information remains the specific nature of the natural habitat of the creature.

-Bioluminescent Octopus Physical Characteristics
+Bioluminescent Octopus Physical Description

-The Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depth range of 500 to 4,000 m (1,600 to 13,100 ft).
-Further, it is most frequently present a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft (1,500-2,500 m).The Bioluminescent Octopus is a fascinating deep-sea dweller with an umbrella-like shape.
-Click To Tweet
+First of all, the Bioluminescent Octopus lives in the North Atlantic Ocean at an extreme depths.
+These further range from 1,600 – 13,100 ft (500 – 4,000 m).
+Also, it most frequently appears a few hundred yards from the bottom of the ocean at depths between 4,900-8,200 ft (1,500-2,500 m).

 Interestingly, the animal does not emit light all the time.
 This usually happens for a period of five minutes after suitable stimulation.
 Some of the photophores emit a continuous stream of faint light, while others are much brighter and switch on and off in a cyclical pattern, producing a twinkling effect.